Randika00/PixselX_Photography_Management_System/README.md

 this page through such advertisements.Utilizing Visual Studio Code as the development IDE and a MySQL database to hold data, the application was created utilizing the HTML,PHP and JavaScript programming languages.

-The web application is developed under agile methodology, categorized into following components
+The web application is developed under agile methodology, categorized into following components,

 - Customer Registration
 - Employee Management
 - Print & Services